Exabyte-io/documentation/docs/benchmarks/overview.md

 # Benchmarks

-We have executed a series of benchmark test to assess the performance of the [high-performance computing nodes](../infrastructure/clusters/overview.md) offered as part of the [general infrastructure](../infrastructure/overview.md) of our platform.
+We have executed a series of benchmark tests to assess the performance of the [high-performance computing nodes](../infrastructure/clusters/overview.md) offered as part of the [general infrastructure](../infrastructure/overview.md) of our platform.
 The outcomes of such benchmarks are introduced and referenced throughout the remainder of the present page.

 ## High-Performance Linpack